United States Coast Guard Air Stations

 A Coast Guard Air Station (abbreviated as CGAS or AirSta) provides aviation support for the United States Coast Guard.
 The Coast Guard operates approximately 210 aircraft from 24 Coast Guard Air Stations in the United States.
 Fixed-wing aircraft, such as the HC-130 Hercules, are built for long range missions and operate from air stations.
-The MH-65D Dolphin and Sikorsky HH-60 Jayhawk helicopters also operate from Air Stations, Air Facilities and flight deck equipped cutters.
+The air stations and facilities are also home to locally based MH-65D Dolphin and Sikorsky HH-60 Jayhawk helicopters and support rotor craft assigned to flight deck equipped cutters.